Doing business overseas

 To protect your IP overseas, you have two choices:

 - seek IP protection in each country according to the laws and conventions of that country

 - apply via one of the international agreements in place which often result in an easier process to obtain rights in other countries.

 The first step is to develop an international IP strategy that suits you specific needs, goals, resources and identified markets.
-Developing effective IP protection strategy will depend on your particular business.
+Developing an effective IP protection strategy will depend on your particular business.

 An effective strategy might involve a range of IP options:

 For example, you may take out a patent on a new product and register a trade mark on your brand.
-Or you may decide a patent is not worthwhile and enforce confidentiality agreements and secrecy until you have built your brand recognition and loyalty in the market.
+Or you may decide a patent is not worthwhile and enforce confidentiality agreements until you have built your brand recognition and loyalty in the market.